Quantum state of fields in $SU(\infty)$ Quantum Gravity ($SU(\infty)$-QGR): Introduction to

-In Sec. \ref{sec:suinfsqgr} we clarify the issue of the degeneracy of $\mathcal{SU}(N \rightarrow \infty)$ algebra and its impact on \sqgr's parameter space.
+In Sec. \ref{sec:suinfsqgr}~ we clarify the issue of the degeneracy of $\mathcal{SU}(N \rightarrow \infty)$ algebra and its impact on \sqgr's parameter space.
 Emergence of subsystems, their Hilbert spaces, and entanglement of their states with the rest of the Universe is investigated in Sec. \ref{sec:subsysstate}.
-In order to provide explicit and quantitative proof of the Proposition 1 in~\cite{hourisqgr}, we quantify the entanglement by calculating several measures in Appendix \ref {app:entangle}, and compare the results with QGR models that try to explain gravity as a consequence of entanglement~\cite{qgrentangle,qgrentangle0,qgrentangle1}.
-In Sec. \ref{sec:dyn} we review dynamics of the Universe and its subsystems according to \sqgr~and provide an analytical description of the relationship between $\suinf$ symmetry of the Hilbert space and diffeomorphism of its parameter space.
-Irrelevance of geometry of the parameter space is the subject of Proposition 2 in~\cite{hourisqgr}.
+In order to provide explicit and quantitative proof of the Proposition 1 in~\cite{hourisqgr}, we quantify the entanglement by calculating several of its measures in Appendix \ref {app:entangle}, and compare the results with QGR models that try to explain gravity as a consequence of entanglement~\cite{qgrentangle,qgrentangle0,qgrentangle1}.
+In Sec. \ref{sec:dyn}~ we review dynamics of the Universe and its subsystems according to \sqgr~and provide an analytical description of the relationship between $\suinf$ symmetry of the Hilbert space and diffeomorphism of its parameter space.
+Irrelevance of the geometry of parameter space is the subject of Proposition 2 in~\cite{hourisqgr}.
 Here we investigate and demonstrate this crucial property in more details.
+Finally, in Sec. \ref{sec:outline}~ we briefly outline an experiment/observation which may be able to detect signature of \sqgr with present facilities.
+We also discuss topics left for future investigations.
 Appendices include details of arguments, calculations, and reviews of subjects necessary for this work.